I-GraphX-GmbH/meta-fus/README-yocto-f+s.txt

 - poky
 - meta-openembedded

-At the end it simply adds the F&S layer (called meta-f+s) to the configuration file bblayers.conf.
+At the end it simply adds the F&S layer (called meta-fus) to the configuration file bblayers.conf.